Hanste Khelte (1994 film)

 Hanste Khelte is a 1994 Indian Hindi-language film directed by Bharat Rangachary and produced by Firoz Nadiadwala.
-It stars Rahul Roy, Nandini Singh (who made her debut with this film), Asrani, Rakesh Bedi, Anant Mahadevan and Ishrat Ali.
-Amitabh Bachchan gives his voice as a God in this film.
+It stars Rahul Roy, Nandini Singh (who made her debut with this film) in the lead roles, with Asrani, Rakesh Bedi, Anant Mahadevan and Ishrat Ali in another roles.
+Sudesh Bhosale gives his voice as a God in this film.
 The film aired on Zee TV in 1994.